 6-15 characters.
 6 pages long.
 Approximately ten minutes running time.
 A story-telling play for children adapted from his original winter tale by award-winning playwright, Evan Guilford-Blake.

-Silver from the Wind is a tale of wishes — one of the things Christmas is about.
-In it, a young child and a special snowflake have the same dream: keeping the special snowflake forever — and how the North Wind makes that possible.
+Silver from the Wind is a tale of wishes.
+A young child and a special snowflake have the same dream: keeping the special snowflake forever — and how the North Wind makes that possible.
 The play has been staged twice as of publication on Drama Notebook.
 Audience interactive.

 Evan Guilford-Blake is an award-winning playwright who has graciously granted Drama Notebook a license to make a small collection of his plays available to teachers through the site.
 Your students will love performing his clever, imaginative pieces!